skrattaren/apf.rst/apf.rst

-  A Morris Minor is a British car that non-Brits might be familiar with either through the video clip for Madness' song 'Driving in my car', or through the TV series "Lovejoy_".
+  A Morris Minor is a British car that non-Brits might be familiar with either through the video clip for Madness' song 'Driving in my car', or through the TV series **Lovejoy**.
 In that series, Lovejoy's car 'Miriam' is a Morris Minor.
 For the rest of you, here's a description:

   Imagine a curvaceous jelly-mould in the shape of a crouching rabbit, like